typst/packages/packages/preview/modern-unito-thesis/0.1.0/README.md

 - `lang`: configurable between `en` for English and `it` for Italian
 - `bibliography-path`: the path to your bibliography file (e.g. `works.bib`)
 - `logo` (already set to UniTO's logo by default): the path to your university's logo
-- `abstract` (true/false, set to true by default): whether to include an abstract
+- `abstract` : your thesis' abstract, can be set to `none` if not needed
-- `acknowledgements` (true/false, set to true by default): whether to include an acknowledgements section
+- `acknowledgements` : your thesis' acknowledgements, can be set to `none` if not needed
-- `keywords`: a list of keywords for the thesis
+- `keywords`: a list of keywords for the thesis, can be set to `none` if not needed

-The template will initialize an example project with sensible defaults, if you want to include an abstract edit the [abstract](template/abstract.typ) file with the content, same applies for the [acknowledgements](template/acknowledgements.typ) file.
+The template will initialize an example project with sensible defaults.

 The template divides the level 1 headings in chapters under the `chapters` directory, I suggest using this structure to keep the project organized.